jemtca/kittyfriends-react/README.md

 A simple react app that filters based on user input in the search field.

 * Initial idea
-    * Display cards with unique images, names and emails.
+    * Display cards with unique images, names, and emails.

 * Improvements
     * Used of a free online REST API to get fake data.